Riku: You were just the delivery boy. Sorry, your part's over now.

 - Kingdom Hearts: Riku briefly manages to steal the Keyblade away from Sora once he lands in Hollow Bastion.
 This is actually a subversion because Riku really was the Keyblade'snote original wielder, but his heart ended up falling to darkness and Sora became the next worthy one by virtue of being the one closest to him.
 In essence, it's Sora who ultimately pulled this trope.

-- Xenoblade: Dunban presents a subversion.
+- Xenoblade Chronicles: Dunban presents a subversion.
 Although he is the first one to wield the Monado, he wasn't The Chosen One and was managing to force its use through sheer Heroic Willpower.
 Once the true chosen one (Shulk) shows he can use it much more fluently, Dunban is fine with him wielding it from then on.
 After being killed, Shulk ends up having the Monado stolen from him by one of the deity figures of the game, Zanza, who plans on resetting the universe upon obtaining both Monados.
-In this case, The Chooser of The One was merely using The Chosen One to his own end.
+In this case, The Chooser of the One was merely using The Chosen One to his own end.
 Upon being revived, Shulk manages to pull a Screw Destiny by finding his own Monado and taking out Zanza once and for all.

 - Kung Fu Panda: Legends of Awesomeness: Subverted.
 In "Challenge Day" Master Shifu tells everyone in town that it is titled day and anybody who can beat the Dragon Warrior before sundown can assume the title.
 Po spends most of the day fending off challengers until he finally loses to Hundun from sheer exhaustion, losing his title in the process.
 It's subverted in that there is no such thing as a 'challenger day'; it was something Shifu made up in order to try and humble Po and make him not take his title for granted.
 Unfortunately, losing his title ends up putting Po into a 10-Minute Retirement and Hundun, upon realizing it wasn't real, proceeds to lock Shifu up and start to abuse his fake title around town.
 Po eventually realizes that protecting the town is far more important than a title, and proceeds to deal payback to Hundun.